cms-analysis/TopEFT/mcgeneration/README.md

 source MergeLHE.sh /eos/user/f/frank/test_eft_production/
 ```
 This will launch in a screen session the merging of the LHE files, resulting once finished in one single LHE file called `merged_LHE.lhe`.
 You are now free to delete the number subfiles to save storage space.
 The screen session can be monitored as explained in Step 5.

+**_NOTE: merging LHE files can take several minutes up to several hours, depending on the number of events.
+For more
+than ~100k events, this becomes practically very difficult._**